pro-30/NLP/README.md

-# build
+# build a bit

- an NLP model to convert speech to text for a Category/Tag name inputted by the user during a video being played and jump the video to the Suggested Part of the video where that specific tag is assigned to.
+NLP model to convert speech to text for a Category/Tag name inputted by the user during a video being played and jump the video to the Suggested Part of the video where that specific tag is assigned to.